 2. Have water on hand, if it's a warm day, or coffee for a cold one.
 A little snack for afterward or even a barbecue in someone's backyard makes the event more festive and leaves everyone a little happier about the hard work.

 3. One variation would be to stage your cleanup day on one Saturday and then have a group garage sale or alley sale on the following weekend.
-It gives people an incentive to think further about the alley as a potential semi-pubic space that's worth keeping clean.
+It gives people an incentive to think further about the alley as a potential semi-public space that's worth keeping clean.

 4. Use the activity as an opportunity to discuss problems or unrealized opportunities you see for your neighborhood.
 If you need a neighborhood crime watch, it would be a good time to organize one.
+Often if your neighborhood is sensitive to crime, people want to ignore the alley and tend to view it as a negative space rather than a potential asset.

 5. Sometimes the sweeping, weeding, and straightening needs to go a little further and extend to maintaining or painting backyard fences, garage doors, or maintenance sheds that front on the alley.
 Why not use the day to either encourage neighbors to make these investments in their properties or to help one another with these pesky projects?

 6. If you need a block group or even a new neighborhood association, sprucing up the alley can start that conversation.
 Almost every place that is urban enough to have an alley needs a formal organization.
+(We have a page and e-book about starting a neighborhood association.)

 7. There's no need to make lawn maintenance and elaborate gardens such a competitive spiral that people really don't enjoy their back yards.
 A little friendly keeping up with the Joneses is good for the neighborhood, but once it begins to become even a little bit serious, it could be time for someone who is a natural leader to call a halt.